US Army Ranks and Jobs Guide: Your Roadmap to Military Success

 The Army and Coast Guard

-You might be a maritime law enforcement specialist or a rescue swimmer, roles not found in the Army.
+Job specialties in the Coast Guard center on maritime-related tasks, such as maritime law enforcement specialists or rescue swimmers, roles not typically found in the Army.

 Frequently Asked Questions